CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/terraform.md

 ### Your First Terraform Execution Plan

 The best way to get started using Terraform is to run execution plans.
 All Terraform plans are written in HCL (Hashicorp Configuration Language).
-HCL is very similar to the JSON format.
+HCL is  similar to the JSON format.

-In this example, we will be gathering the identity of the administrator associated with this Meraki API key and then print the name and email.
+In this example, we are gathering the identity of the administrator associated with this Meraki API key and then print the name and email.
 We will then return a list of the Meraki organization names this administrator can manage.

 1. **Develop the Plan**